shieldon-io/document-translations/en/guide/cakephp.md

 ### CakePHP 3

-The step 1 and step 2 are applied to the same file located at `/config/route.php`.
+Step 1 and step 2 are applied to the same file located at `/config/route.php`.

 #### 1. Register a Middleware.